hfz1337/Eruditus/README.md

-/ctf createchallenge                                 (Create a new challenge) /ctf renamechallenge                                 (Rename a challenge) /ctf deletechallenge                                 (Delete a challenge) /ctf pull                                            (Pull unsolved challenges from the CTFd platform) /ctf submit                                          (Submits a flag to CTFd) /ctf remaining                                       (Show remaining time for the CTF) /ctf register                                        (Register a CTFd account)
+/ctf createchallenge                                 (Create a new challenge) /ctf renamechallenge                                 (Rename a challenge) /ctf deletechallenge                                 (Delete a challenge) /ctf pull                                            (Pull unsolved challenges from the platform) /ctf submit                                          (Submit a flag to the platform) /ctf remaining                                       (Show remaining time for the CTF) /ctf register                                        (Register a team account in the platform)

 /syscalls                                            (Show information for a specific syscall)